rafaeldtinoco/ipsetaudit/README.md

-# Auditing ipset calls portable eBPF daemon
+# Auditing ipset calls: a portable eBPF based userland daemon

-Unfortunately auditd is not capable of monitoring/logging calls to ipset subsystem as this is mainly managed by netlink sockets.
-For that reason, this daemon is needed: It creates an userland daemon that receives information from in-kernel netlink subsystem and logs it into syslog, this way you can audit changes to ipsets while they happen.
+Unfortunately [audit](https://github.com/linux-audit/audit-documentation/wiki) is not capable of logging [IPset](https://en.wikipedia.org/wiki/Netfilter#ipset) calls, as those are managed by a [netlink](https://en.wikipedia.org/wiki/Netlink) socket. **IPsetAudit** allows you to log (and audit) IPset creation/deletion/modifications by probing kernel internal netlink handlers and passing information to its userland daemon.

 > Note: This code is being activelly developed and will change until its final release.